Mellor Mill

-Mellor Mill, also known as Bottom's Mill, was a six-story cotton mill in Marple, Greater Manchester built by Samuel Oldknow in 1793.
+Mellor Mill, also known as Bottom's Mill, was a six-storey cotton mill in Marple (historically part of Cheshire, now in Greater Manchester) built by Samuel Oldknow in 1793.
 This was a six-storey, 42 ft wide and 210 ft long mill with additional three-storey wings making it 400 ft in all.
 The mill was built for Samuel Oldknow and used to spin coarse counts.
 It was originally driven by the Wellington water wheel.
 The River Goyt, and with it the then county boundary between Derbyshire and Cheshire was diverted and a weir built, the leat fed a millpond that in later times was named the Roman Lakes.
 This in turn fed a second mill pond along with water from reservoir in Linnet Clough.
 Supplementary power was provided by a second exterior wheel known as the Waterloo wheel.
-The Mill reached its peak production in 1804, when 10,080 spindles were operating and around 550 people were employed.
+The mill reached its peak production in 1804, when 10,080 spindles were operating and around 550 people were employed.
 It was destroyed by fire in 1892.

 Location

-The mill was built beside the River Goyt in the parishes of Mellor and Marple in what is now the Greater Manchester area.
+The mill was built beside the River Goyt in the parishes of Mellor and Marple in what was historically part of Cheshire and is now within Greater Manchester.
 The River Goyt was the boundary between Derbyshire and Cheshire.
 To provide water for the two wheels the Goyt was diverted and canals and reservoirs built.
 The water reservoirs for the mill, are now called the Roman Lakes.

 The foundations of the mill remain though nothing can be seen above ground.